s4mpl/portfolio/assets/projects/survival-simulator.md

   <figcaption></figcaption>
 </figure>

 Luckily, since I had run into this issue many times with sensors in robotics, I knew there was a quick solution: add the proper angle offset where it "snaps back" in order to create a smooth transition around the circle.
-In this case, we can add 180 degrees to the angle if the relative x-position is negative.
+In this case, we can add 180 degrees to the angle if the relative x-position is negative:

 ###### Player.cpp
 ```cpp